 What is direct order fulfillment?

-Direct order fulfillment is when ordered products are delivered directly to the customer instead of to a retailer’s store for pickup.
+Direct order fulfillment is when ordered products are delivered directly to the customer (this helps with satisfying customer expectations) instead of to a retailer’s store for pickup.
 It is the entire process, starting from order placement to product selection, packing, and order shipment.
 Ecommerce businesses either self-fulfill their orders or partner with an order fulfillment company.

 How do fulfillment centers work?

 Fulfillment centers complete the entire process for you.
 They store your brand’s inventory in their warehouses and operate the whole supply chain from product selection to delivery.

 Many eCommerce businesses are under pressure to offer faster delivery times and exceed customer expectations, while maintaining accurate order fulfillment.
 Choosing an efficient fulfillment model for your business can result in exceptional company growth, so don’t take the decision process lightly.